 GEPSA is founded

-The French government launches the first call for bids for management services (catering, laundry, cleaning, maintenance, onsite medical care) to be provided at 21 new correctional facilities, in 4 different areas, for a duration of 10 years.
+The French government launches the first public tender for management services (catering, laundry, cleaning, maintenance, onsite medical care) to be provided at 21 new correctional facilities, in 4 different areas, for a duration of 10 years.

 GEPSA wins the bids for 5 of these facilities, 3 in the Nord area (Bapaume, Longuenesse, Maubeuge) and 2 in Ile de France (Villepinte and Osny).

-GEPSA commences operations by recruiting personnel from the judiciary or from the defence sector, and also leans on skill sets developed at Elyo, a subsidiary of the same Group that specializes in providing services to businesses.
+GEPSA starts operations by recruiting personnel from the judiciary or from the defense sector, and also leans on skill sets developed at Elyo, a subsidiary of the same Group that specializes in providing services to businesses.
 This combination of market and technical expertise is what consitutes GEPSA’s greatest strength, guaranteeing a high quality of service to clients.